ShashankAnand1996/Soil-Respiration-Across-Scales/README.md

 2. Merge with AmeriFlux using same keys.
 3. Standardize column names.
 4. Remove unused fields.

----

-# Growing Season Definition
+## 6. Growing Season Definition

-Growing season is defined per site using:
+The growing season is defined per site using:

 - **SOS** — Start of Season (month)
 - **EOS** — End of Season (month)